 Public floggings took place twice weekly, and in 1628 a ducking stool was set up on the river bank.
 However, the prison was the first to appoint a prison doctor (in 1700) and to provide prisoners with straw bedding.

-up the steps, then left at Pageant Master Court.
+continue along New Bridge Street, cross to the other side and turn right along Pilgrim Street.
+Go up the steps, then turn left at Pageant Master Court.

 The first court house on this site was built in 1539 and the current buildings, which include at their base, stones from Newgate prison, date from 1907.
 The buildings were badly damaged during the Blitz in 1942 and bombed by the IRA in 1973.